-- Attorneys representing the various ٠ Tribal departments and individual clients shall file the appropriate motions with the Court to attend their required hearings via telephone or polycom services, or reschedule due to illness. - ٠ The Court Clerks shall coordinate all duties related to filing, scheduling, and payment with clients and other agencies via telephone, e-mail, and fax as much as administratively feasible. - The Probation Office shall coordinate all duties related to probationers, persons on bond, and other agencies via telephone, e-mail, and fax as much as administratively feasible.
-Required reporting with Probationers their residence.
+- Attorneys representing the various Tribal departments and individual clients shall file the appropriate motions with the Court to attend their required hearings via telephone or polycom services, or reschedule due to illness. - The Court Clerks shall coordinate all duties related to filing, scheduling, and payment with clients and other agencies via telephone, e-mail, and fax as much as administratively feasible. - The Probation Office shall coordinate all duties related to probationers, persons on bond, and other agencies via telephone, e-mail, and fax as much as administratively feasible.
+Required reporting with Probationers shall be done though the Sentry system and via telephone as much as administratively feasible. - The Office of Child Support Services shall coordinate all duties related to child support enforcement, paternity establishment, and outreach with clients and other agencies via telephone, e-mail, and fax as much as administratively feasible.